juan-carlos-trimino/Docker-Images/Docker.md

 >`\>` docker container ls -a

 ### Stopping/Removing/Killing
-**Stop a running container**
+**Stop a running container**<br>
-When a **docker stop** command is issued, Docker sends a SIGTERM signal to the main process in the container and waits up to ten (10) seconds for the main process to stop.
-If the main process doesn't comply with the request within the timeout period, Docker sends a SIGKILL.
-Whereas the main process can ignore a SIGTERM, the SIGKILL goes straight to the kernel thereby terminating the main process; the main process is forcibly killed without having an opportunity to exit gracefully.
-To ensure a gracefully exit, the main process needs to handle the SIGTERM signal.
+When a `docker stop` command is issued, Docker sends a `SIGTERM` signal to the main process in the container and waits up to ten (10) seconds for the main process to stop.
+If the main process doesn't comply with the request within the timeout period, Docker sends a `SIGKILL`.
+Whereas the main process can ignore a `SIGTERM`, the `SIGKILL` goes straight to the kernel thereby terminating the main process; the main process is forcibly killed without having an opportunity to exit gracefully.
+To ensure a gracefully exit, the main process needs to handle the `SIGTERM` signal.
 To change the default 10 seconds to wait, use the --time (-t) option.
 >`\>` docker container stop [container-name-or-id]

 >`\>` docker container stop --time=20 [container-name-or-id]